 Building materials were delivered by a special railroad track that was laid down solely for Biltmore’s construction.
-Since completion, it’s long been known as America’s largest home, and rightfully so!
+Since its completion, it’s long been known as The United States’ largest home, and rightfully so!

-The house was created for George Vanderbilt’s family and things haven’t really changed since its completion.
+The house was created for George Vanderbilt’s family, and things haven’t changed since its completion.

-The house is still family-owned, as the descendants of Vanderbilt’s daughter Cornelia and her husband John Cecil remain involved in the day-to-day operations.
-My family may or may not have ties to the Vanderbilts and yours might as well.
+The house is still family-owned, as Vanderbilt’s daughter Cornelia and her husband John Cecil remain involved in the day-to-day operations.

-The scale of this 8,000-acre estate really sets in during the 3-mile drive from the ticket office to the house.
+The scale of this 8,000-acre Estate sets in during the 3-mile drive from the ticket office to the house.